AlbanyCanCodeCourses/JavaScriptFrameworks2021/projects/book-store/BookStoreProject.md

 This is a PUT request.
 You will need to plug in both the book ID and shelf key into the URL.
 For example, if I had a book with the ID _dgYvDwAAQBAJ_ and I wanted to add it to my “Currently Reading” bookshelf, I would send the request to: \
 http://localhost:7000/bookshelf/dgYvDwAAQBAJ/currentlyReading

-A token must be in the request, or you will get a 403 Forbidden error.
+A token must be in the request, or you will get a 401 Unauthorized.

 The response will be the same as getting all books in a bookshelf.